YottaDB/YDBDoc/ProgGuide/functions.rst

 * The expression specifies the sequence of octets formatted by $ZJUSTIFY().
 * The first integer expression (second argument) specifies the minimum size of the resulting byte sequence.
-* If the first integer expression is larger than the length of the expression, $ZJUSTIFY() right justifies the expression to a byte sequence of the specified length by adding leading spaces.
+* If the first integer expression is larger than the length of the expression, $ZJUSTIFY() right-justifies the expression to a byte sequence of the specified length by adding leading spaces.
 Otherwise, $ZJUSTIFY() returns the expression unmodified unless specified by the second integer argument.
 * The behavior of the optional second expression (third argument) for $ZJUSTIFY() is the same at $JUSTIFY().
 For more information, refer to “$Justify()”.
 * When the second argument is specified and the first argument evaluates to a fraction between -1 and 1, $ZJUSTIFY() returns a number with a leading zero (0) before the decimal point (.).
 * $ZJUSTIFY() fills a sequence of octets to create a fixed length byte sequence.
 However, if the length of the specified expression exceeds the specified byte size, $ZJUSTIFY() does not truncate the result (although it may still round based on the third argument).
 When required, $ZEXTRACT() performs truncation.